chb/indivo_server/doc/sphinx/source/data-pipeline.rst

      A definition of the format in which processed data is stored in Indivo's database.
 Each 'data model' corresponds to a type of clinical information.
 For example, our :doc:`Medication Data Model <data-models/medication>` describes how we represent a processed medication in the database.
-It is *NOT* the same as our :doc:`Medication Schema <schemas/medication-schema>`, which describes the XML form in which we accept data about medications.
-We currently accept :ref:`two types of data model definitions <data-model-definition-types>`.
+We currently accept
+     :ref:`two types of data model definitions <data-model-definition-types>`.
 More on Indivo Data Models :doc:`here <data-models/index>`.